pniket7/Creating-a-Unigram-Part-of-Speech-model-from-the-Brown-dataset/README .md

 - It uses the Brown corpus for training and testing the model.
 - The goal of this project is to train a model that can accurately assign a part of speech tag to each word in a given sentence.

+**3.DATASET:**
+- You can Download the dataset here: https://www.kaggle.com/datasets/nltkdata/brown-corpus

 **3. FEATURES:**

 - Loads the Brown corpus using the PlaintextCorpusReader in NLTK.